A spectacular journey across the African sky

-Every year, as the days grow shorter and the temperatures drop in Central Africa, the breeding season of the carmine bee-eaters draws to an end and the call of migration beckons.
+Every year, as the days grow shorter and the temperatures drop in Central Africa, the call of the Southern Carmine Bee-eater migration beckons.
 With their striking carmine plumage, gracefully elongated tail feathers, and unmistakable chirps, carmine-bee eaters set the sky ablaze at the end of August as they journey across the continent by the thousands.

 The diverse landscapes provide a haven for these travellers, with the riverbanks and savannahs offering an abundant supply of insects, the primary diet of these bee-eaters.
 Bees, wasps, dragonflies, and other insects that inhabit the ecosystem of these regions are a vital source of nourishment for these birds during their stay.